Tired and uninspired? Borrow my sketchbook ritual

 Something playful.
 Unexpected.
 A strange mix of materials.
 A new way to hold the brush.
 A weird tool.
 Surprise isn’t just fun it leads to discovery.

-Inspiration arrives quietly
+Inspiration arrives in the action

 Because good looks like doing something.
 Anything at all.